Riu Palace Maldives Reviews – What to Expect

-If you’re not arriving at the seaplane terminal, you must catch a coach to the harbour.
-The Hotel Riu Palace are well organised and will be waiting for you when you get off the plane.
+If you’re not arriving by seaplane, you must catch a coach to the harbour.
+The Hotel Riu Palace are well organised and will await you when you get off the plane.
 Luggage will be taken separately and should arrive promptly for departure.
 The bus was slightly cramped with little room for hand luggage, especially if you’re a tall person like me.
 It doesn’t take long, though, and you’ll be so excited to end your journey to paradise that it won’t bother you too much.

-If you’re staying at the Riu hotel & resorts, you will also need to catch a 15-minute speedboat transfer which should be waiting for you when you get off of the bus.
+If you’re staying at the Riu Maldives, you will also need to catch a 15-minute speedboat transfer which should be waiting for you when you get off the bus.
 Sit on the boat’s top deck if you’d like to feel the sun and enjoy unobstructed views.
 Although, if you prefer the shade, there are seats indoors.

-What to expect at the Riu Hotel and Resort
+What to expect at the Riu Maldives Resorts

 The island has two sides, the Rui Palace Maldivas and the Hotel Riu Atoll.
 The critical difference is that the amenities on the Rui Palace side are more luxurious.
 For example, the standard water bungalows have outdoor baths.
-You can also use the facilities of the Hotel Riu Atoll, but the atoll guests cannot dine in the restaurants, etc., on the Hotel Riu Palace side of the island.
+You can also use the facilities of the Hotel Riu Atoll, but the Atoll guests need help to dine in the restaurants, etc., on the Hotel Riu Palace side of the island.

 Guide to Food and Drink at your Maldives Resort